easy1staking-com/fn-bafin-cardano-sc/README.md

 # Bafin compliant securities

-This set of smart contracts allow to have Bafin compliant security tokens on Cardano.
+This set of smart contracts allows to have Bafin compliant security tokens on Cardano.
 It follows the latest version of CIP-113 made by Michele Nuzzi, Matteo Coppola and Philip Desarro: https://github.com/HarmonicLabs/CIPs/tree/master/CIP-meta-assets%20(ERC20-like%20assets)

-Bafin requires the user's security tokens to be freezable and to lock them eventually when the user requests to remove his ownership.
+Bafin requires the user's security tokens to be freezable and to eventually force transfer them when the user requests to remove his ownership.

 ## Actors

-Different users cover different roles:
+Different actors cover different roles:
-* Owner: normally BaFin, owns the token
+* Owner: normally BaFin, owns the token, modify its information, can update the protocol config and sets/updates all the power users
 * Power User: set by the owner, can be:
-    * Admin: can add/remove users' status from the UsersStatus linked list and can unlock locked tokens
+    * Admin: can add/remove users from the Users linked list and can force transfer user tokens to any KYCed and non-blacklisted destination address
     * Minter: can mint new tokens up to the set max limit
     * Burner: can burn tokens
     * Pauser: can stop/resume all transfers at once
     * Blacklister: can blacklist a user
     * KYCer: can confirm that the user is KYCed
+    * ForceTransfer: can move tokens from users to any KYCed and non-blacklisted address
 * User: Any normal user (wallet or smart contract) that is CIP-113 and that must be KYCed and not blacklisted

 ## How it works